 Rebecca L. Johnson, MD

-Dr. Rebecca L. Johnson is the Secretary-Treasurer of the ABMS Board of Directors.
+Dr. Rebecca L. Johnson is the Chair of the ABMS Board of Directors.
 She served on the ABMS Board of Directors from 2009-2018, was a member of the Executive Committee from 2014-2017, and currently serves on the Advancing Practice Task Force.
 She has served on ABMS’ Database and Information Technology Advisory Committee (DITAC), Committee on Certification (COCERT), MOC Part III Task Force, International Engagement Planning Committee, Improvement in Medical Practice Task Force, and the Task Force for Focused Expertise/Added Proficiency.
 She also chaired the Organizational Standards Task Force.
-Dr. Johnson is the Chief Executive Officer for the American Board of Pathology (ABPath).
-She was a Trustee of the ABPath for 11 years and served as its President in 2009.
+Dr. Johnson was the Chief Executive Officer for the American Board of Pathology (ABPath) for nine years and prior to that was a Trustee for 11 years, serving as its President in 2009.

 Dr. Johnson served as Chair of Pathology and Clinical Laboratories and Pathology Residency Program Director at Berkshire Health Systems, MA from 1992-2012.